Escapesanddiaries

 Oktoberfest in Munich 2022

-Germany Travel
+Germany, Travel

-Octoberfest in Munich 2022 quick information & History
+Oktoberfest in Munich quick information

-?
-Saturday, September 17 to Monday, October 3, 2022
+Dates: Saturday, September 17 to Monday, October 3, 2023

-?What to wear: Traditional Drindl for women and Tracht for men
+What to wear: Traditional Drindl for women and Tracht for men

 What to expect: Amazing rides for kids and adults, beer and food stalls, beer tents, high-spirited human beings

-?
 The first Octoberfest was held on October 12, 1810.

 • And in 2019, more than 6 million tourists joined Octoberfest.
-However, in 2020 and 2021, it was canceled due to the corona pandemic.
+However, in 2020 and 2021, it was canceled due to the coronavirus pandemic.
 On the other hand, it’s “Oktober,” as Germans spell that way in German, while it is “October” in English.

 • The one and only Oktoberfest is held in Munich, Germany, although other cities try to copy it and have their version of Octoberfest.

-Lisa made a reservation at 18:00 at Marstall tent Munich. he is our good friend. e met them 30 minutes before the opening time of the tent.
-He handed us a paper bracelet to wrap around our wrists, confirming our reservation. see the photo below)Without this, it would be highly impossible to get in. e were all gathered in front of the beer tent while nearly freezing (it was 8 degrees) on this day, waiting for it to open.
+My first time experience at Oktoberfest in Munich as in 2022.
+Lisa made a reservation at 18:00 at Marstall Tent Munich.
+She is our good friend.
+We met them 30 minutes before the opening time of the tent.
+She handed us a paper bracelet to wrap around our wrists, confirming our reservation.
+Without this, it would be highly impossible to get in.
+We were all gathered in front of the beer tent while nearly freezing (it was 8 degrees) on this day, waiting for it to open.
 The place was packed.
 And I could feel the vibe from the outside that it was already getting hyped.
-People were excited. o was I.
+People were excited.

 Once inside, we were led to our table and started ordering drinks.
 Max (Lisa’s husband) was in-charged of the glasses, and of course, we’re happy about that.
 He was an expert in this department.